Upsource 2.0 Introduces IDE Plugin, Streamlines Code Review

 The JetBrains Team

-ReSharper 9 hits Beta along with other JetBrains .NET tools
+ReSharper C++ is released along with updates to JetBrains .NET tools

 The JetBrains Team